darencard/darencard.github.io/_blog/2019-09-15-radseq-intro-lesson.md

 Today, let's go through a brief experimental design activity to help demonstrate some of the features of RAD-seq and how they can be harnessed to explore numerous questions in ecology, evolutionary biology, and genetics.
 To perform this activity, we will use Harvard's [Odyssey compute cluster](https://www.rc.fas.harvard.edu/odyssey-3-the-next-generation/).

+## Background & Resources

+To introduce the topic of RAD-seq, we are relying on the excellent review article by [Andrews *et al.* 2016. *Nature Reviews Genetics*](https://doi.org/10.1038/nrg.2015.28).
+We are also using [Catchen *et al.* 2013. *Molecular Ecology*](https://doi.org/10.1111/mec.12330) as an empirical example of RAD-seq for discussion.
+Slides of key figures from these two resources are available [here](https://github.com/darencard/darencard.github.io/raw/master/files/RADseq_introduction.pdf).

 ## Setting up Our Analysis Environment

 We are going to use the very useful environments feature of [Anaconda Python](https://www.anaconda.com/distribution/) to manage the software dependencies we have for this activity.
 Anaconda is already installed on Odyssey and can be loaded as follows: